andreealalaaaa/ATAD/README.md

     Initializes the array ar, the size n, and the divisor k.
     Calls the divisibleSumPairs function and prints the result.

-17. Migratory Birds problem - Easy - 0.5 points
+17. Migratory Birds problem - Easy - 0.5 points  - migratoryBirds.rs
     https://www.hackerrank.com/challenges/migratory-birds/problem?isFullScreen=true
     migratoryBirds Function:
     Initializes a HashMap to count the frequency of each bird type.